What are the needs?

 How are we helping?

-The European Commission co-finances the assistance transportation costs.
-In addition, satellite imagery of the affected areas is being produced by the EC.
+The European Commission co-financed the assistance transportation costs.
+In addition, satellite imagery of the affected areas were produced by the EC.

 International assistance map